-The Common Shares are listed on the TSXV under the symbol "MDNA".
-The following table shows the price ranges and volumes traded on the TSXV for the periods noted:
+The Common Shares are listed on the TSX under the symbol "MDNA".
+The Company traded on the TSXV from April 1 - August 1 in the current year and from August 2, 2017 to date on the TSX.
+The following table shows the price ranges and volumes traded on the TSX or TSXV for the periods noted: